-- 2. To resize the keyboard, select a corner of the keyboard - 3.
-To reposition the keyboard, select the Anchor key and drag the keyboard anywhere on the screen.
+- To resize the keyboard, select a corner of the keyboard and drag. - To reposition the keyboard, select the Anchor key and drag the keyboard anywhere on the screen.

-4. To close the keyboard, select the X key.
+4. To close the keyboard, select the ${\bf X}$ key.

 About Soft Keyboards